-- (20:00) 1.
-Amos was an Old Testament prophet who came down hard against the religious people of his day for using their power unjustly and twisting God's laws, especially against the poor.
-As you read his accusations, consider whether any of them might apply today. - 5:7 You twist justice, making it a bitter pill for the oppressed.
+1. Amos was an Old Testament prophet who came down hard against the religious people of his day for using their power unjustly and twisting God's laws, especially against the poor.
+As you read his accusations, consider whether any of them might apply today.

+5:7 You twist justice, making it a bitter pill for the oppressed.
 You treat the righteous like dirt.
-5:11 You trample the poor, stealing their grain through taxes and unfair - 5:12 You oppress good people by taking bribes and deprive the poor of - 6:12 You turn justice into poison and the sweet fruit of righteousness into - 6:12 You turn justice into poison and the sweet fruit of righteousness into bitterness. - 8:4 You who rob the poor and trample down the needy! - 5:24 Do you know what I want?
+5:11 You trample the poor, stealing their grain through taxes and unfair rent.
+5:12 You oppress good people by taking bribes and deprive the poor of justice in the courts.
+6:12 You turn justice into poison and the sweet fruit of righteousness into bitterness.
+8:4 You who rob the poor and trample down the needy!
+5:24 Do you know what I want?
 I want justice-oceans of it.
 I want fairness-rivers of it.
 That's what I want.
 That's all I want.
 (MSG)